velascoborja/gema-ts-tech-test/README.md

 <img src="surgeon_wizard_android_app/screenshots/SurgeonWizardIcon.webp" width="200" />

-WizardSurgeon is an Android application that provides a comprehensive catalog of magical medical procedures, allowing users to explore, learn, and save their favorite healing techniques.
+SurgeonWizard is an Android application that provides a comprehensive catalog of magical medical procedures, allowing users to explore, learn, and save their favorite healing techniques.

 ## Features